Master studies in UK after leaving the EU?

 In England, Wales and Northern Ireland, a Bachelor's degree usually lasts three years.
 In Scotland four years.
 The Master's, however, usually only takes one year.
 Two-year Master's programmes are rare.

 However, it could become a problem in the civil service as well as in state-regulated professions and with receiving a doctorate.
 In all three areas it is almost always necessary to have five years of study in order to be admitted.
-Nevertheless, this is always a individual decisions made by the universities.
+Nevertheless, this is always an individual decision made by the universities.
 Bachelor's and Master's degrees obtained in other European countries are not recognised by German universities without individual case examination.

 Would you like to have access to the ALP Portal to receive further information?
 We would be happy to give you access: